.

 Under Obama, a newly interactive government?

-The president-elect aims to use the Internet to make government more participatory.
+The president-elect aims to use the Internet to make government more participatory

 By Alexandra Marks, Christian Science Monitor, 11/8/08